Many think that cats are strictly independent animals. But, the reality is cats love entertainment and spending time with their owners.

 Environmental enrichment

-An enriched environment gives your cat the chance to make positive experiences in an enclosed space.
+An enriched environment gives your cat the chance to have positive experiences in an enclosed space.
 If you have more than one cat, enriching your environment can help your cats find a place to relax and play.

 7. Invest in scratching posts.